moonleter/7TILO-cv2-P24025/README.md

 # Turing Machine Simulator - for 7TILO

 Turing machine simulator was made by u/vroniu.
-Transitions and states were made by Šimon Kunz.
+Transitions, states and some changes were made by Šimon Kunz.

-Turing Machine simulator in Java, with CLI interface.
+__Machines are located in the machines folder.__

 ________________________________________

 ##

+Turing Machine simulator in Java, with CLI interface.

 ## Features so far